LoopKit/loopdocs/docs/browser/other-apps.md

 Near the top middle of your Repository fork, click on the "Actions" tab.

+* If this is the first `Action` you run with this repository you'll be informed that `Workflows aren't being run on this forked repository`
+    * Tap on the green button that says: `I understand my workflows, go ahead and enable them`
 * The graphic below is an example from Loop, your screen will show your app and associated repository

 Refer to the graphic below for the numbered steps: